garrandall/popular-music-data/tracks/privacy-chris-brown.md

 Know my lovin' don't change
 I don't really give a fuck what a hater say
 'Cause you fine, baby
-And it's alright 'cause you're all mine, baby, ooh, hoo Girl, I'm a let you get crazy
+And it's alright 'cause you're all mine, baby, oh, hoo Girl, I'm a let you get crazy

 Ayy you, girl, with that tight up skirt